-When it comes to considering which VPN you should go for, there are two clear distinctions: free VPN services and paid-for VPNs.
-Under the hood, both services do much the same thing – they mask your online identity by rerouting your web traffic through a third-party server – but with the best VPN technology, you really do get what you pay for.
+Before you pick the best VPN for your needs, there's a decision you need to make: will you go a for a free VPN, or will you pay?
+While on the surface they both do the same thing – they mask your online identity by rerouting your web traffic through a third-party server – you often do get what you pay for.

-Free services often come with restrictions, from limited server options to an inability to bypass regional streaming blocks.
+Free services invariably come with restrictions, from limited server options to capped speeds and unavailable premium features.
 The only way to lift these restrictions is by opting for a paid alternative like ExpressVPN.

-That said, there’s a lot you can do with a free service, and in many cases, you might be surprised that you haven’t been asked to pay for the service.
-The only bone of contention is streaming, and although some free services do promise access to restricted streaming sites, we’d suggest doing a little of your own research first.
+That said, there’s a lot you can do with a free service, and in many cases, you might be surprised that you haven’t been asked to pay for the product.
+One of the biggest bones of contention is streaming, and although some free services do promise access to restricted streaming sites, we’d suggest doing a little of your own research first.

 Use public Wi-Fi networks securely

 Logging on to a public Wi-Fi network can be risky.
 With no security (password protection is no good if it’s publicly available information), malicious characters can eavesdrop on your browsing sessions.
 If you’re accessing sensitive information, like bank details, just logging into an unsecured network for a few minutes could be very damaging.

 One of the key features of a VPN is its ability to encrypt your internet traffic.
 By channeling your data through an encrypted tunnel, you can hide its content and ensure it remains private – even if a bad actor does attempt to spy on your browsing activity.

 Browse the web anonymously

 Maintaining your anonymity online has a number of benefits.
 For example, cybercriminals can’t track any sensitive browsing data, like login credentials, while online advertisers will have more difficulty targeting you with bespoke content.